-This program may not create a rebate on your bill each month.
+This program will not create a rebate on your bill each month.

 Absolutely!
-KVREMC will advise you on how many shares are available and you are eligible to purchase.
+KVREMC will advise you on how many blocks are available and you are eligible to purchase.

 To be eligible, you must be a member of Kankakee Valley REMC.

 Nope!
 The great thing about the Co-Op Solar program is that you can get solar energy even if you’re renting.

 You must be an KVREMC member to participate in the program.

 Signing up is easy!
 Contact the Kankakee Valley REMC office at 219-733-2511 and ask to join Co-Op Solar.
 We will send you a contract for the program that you will need to sign and return to our office.